grab/engineering-blog/_posts/2023-03-30-evolution-of-quality.md

 ---
 layout: post
-id: 2023-03-31-evolution-of-quality
+id: 2023-03-30-evolution-of-quality
 title: Evolution of quality at Grab
-date: 2023-03-29 01:23:05
+date: 2023-03-30 01:23:05
 authors: [abby-alcantara, xuanthu-doan, renu-yadav]
 categories: [Engineering, Design]
 tags: [Engineering, Technology stack, Exploration]
 comments: true
 cover_photo: /img/evolution-of-quality/cover.png
 excerpt: "Testing is typically done after development is complete, which often results in bugs being discovered late in the process.
 Read to find out how Grab has improved its quality to scale and support the superapp experience.
-This evolution also brings a cultural shift for quality mindset in teams, enabling us to deliver faster with better experience for our users."
+This evolution also brings a cultural shift for quality mindset in teams, enabling us to deliver faster with a better experience for our users."
 ---

 To achieve our vision of becoming the leading superapp in Southeast Asia, we constantly need to balance development velocity with maintaining the high quality of the Grab app.
 Like most tech companies, we started out with the traditional software development lifecycle (SDLC) but as our app evolved, we soon noticed several challenges like high feature bugs and production issues.